BALTIMORE JUDO CLUB

 Judo became an Olympic sport in 1964, and it was very popular in the United States in the mid-20th century.
 Mixed martial artists who are Judo practitioners — such as Karo Parisyan, Fedor Emelianenko, Hector Lombard, Kazuhiro Nakamura, and Hidehiko Yoshida — have lately generated more interest in Judo.
 Other combat sports, like Sambo and Brazilian Jiu-Jitsu, derive in part from Judo.
 Judo’s techniques compliment the study of BJJ or MMA.

 The Baltimore Judo Club — which was founded in 1950 by John T. Anderson and is the oldest dojo on the East Coast — has long adhered to Judo’s principles.
 Hundreds of judoka have trained at the club in its 60-year history, and it has always been a vital part of the Mid-Atlantic Judo community.
-Visit the club’s Facebook page to see pictures and videos of the techniques our judoka are working on.
 For years, the club was located in a building near Frederick Road, but in May 2010 the school was moved to a much larger, more modern facility with competition-quality mats.

 Learn Judo techniques from Sensei John T. Anderson as he demonstrates moves such as the compression arm lock, forearm lock, Hadaka Jime (rear stranglehold), uremia (breakfalling), Juji Gatame cross body armlock, Kate Te Jime stranglehold, Kessa Gatame, Kata Gatame (straight arm lock), Tai Otoshi (dropping body throw), passing guard, Ko Uchi Gari (minor inside reap), leg throw, arm entwining, and Uke Otoshi hand drop.